reasonwithoutrestraint/site/README.md

     - Christine Korsgaard, “The Sources of Normativity”
     - Opt: Justin D’Arms, “Two Arguments for Sentimentalism in Ethics”

+- Humean Theory of Motivation
+    - (against) Finlay 2007, (see "Four Faces of Moral Realism" for citation)
+    - (against) Michael Smith
+    - (for) ???

 ----

 Anthologies to read: